openlcb/OpenLCB_Technical_Introduction/src/intro_async_blink.md

 # Example Messages

-[OpenMRN](https://github.com/bakerstu/openmrn) is a C++ library that implements the entire LCC stack with some OpenLCB extensions.
-The GIT repository hosting OpenMRN also contains some sample applications that can be run as desktop applications to join an LCC network.
+[OpenMRN](https://github.com/bakerstu/openmrn) is a C++ library that implements the entire OpenLCB stack with some OpenLCB extensions.
+The GIT repository hosting OpenMRN also contains some sample applications that can be run as desktop applications to join an OpenLCB network.

 ## Async Blink

 We won't go into details on how to build or run this application, as that is covered in the OpenMRN documentation.
 Instead, we'll use it to give you an idea of what actual messages look like.

-The async_blink application can be run without a layout or a CAN LCC network.
+The async_blink application can be run without a layout or a CAN OpenLCB network.
 You can run it entirely on a single computer.

 The async_blink application sends an event every second, alternating between 0 and 1.